ahmedjra/ENSAE_NLP/README.md

-# BERT-based Named Entity Recognition for Biomedical Text
+# BERT-based Named Entity Recognition for Biomedical

 This repository contains implementations for nested NER on the GENIA biomedical dataset using BERT-based models and prompt-based methods.